Technigo/project-music-releases-vite/pull_request_template.md

 PS.
 Don't forget to add it in your readme as well.

 ## Collaborators
-Add your collaborators here.
-Write their GitHub usernames in square brackets.
-If there's more than one, separate them with a comma, like this:
-[github-username-1, github-username-2]
+Add any collaborators here, as well as in the title of the PR.